 If I’m honest, I do take part responsibility for what happened next as surely the first thing you do when you plan a trip is check that your plane leaves at the correct time, right?

 On the bus back from the Terracotta Warriors, five hours before our flight was scheduled, I checked which terminal we needed to go to.
-Imagine your heart sinking through your ass – that’s what happened to me when I realised our plane was actually leaving in about 45 minutes.
+Imagine how we felt when we realised our plane was actually leaving in about 45 minutes.

 We had a great two hour flight with China Southern and even enjoyed a little snack box, which I wasn’t expecting for such a short amount of time being in the air!